Delivery Format: Online w/Residency

 |Ed.D. & Ph.D.||$775 per credit (In-state & Out-of-state)|

 (The Ed.S. program & tuition rate counts toward the first 31 credit hours of the Ed.D./Ph.D.
 Remaining credit hours toward a doctoral degree incur the higher tuition rate.)

-The Ed.S., Ed.D. and Ph.D. programs are committed to the historical foundations of the specialist doctoral degrees in which a community of scholars and experts is created among faculty-mentors, successful professionals in the field, and learners.
+The Ed.S., Ed.D. and Ph.D. programs are committed to the historical foundations of the specialist and applied doctoral degree in which a community of scholars and experts is created among faculty-mentors, successful professionals in the field, and learners.
 Regent University mirrors historical tradition by using intensive residencies.
 Residencies occur in the summer, and they allow learners to interface with faculty and other students to provide specialized professional experiences outside the usual course of study and provide interaction with various constituencies.
 In view of this goal, waiving residency requirements will not be considered.
-Two residencies are required, with 2 credit hours being awarded for each residency.
-Residency takes place on the VB campus typically for four days with the 2018 residency occurring July 9-12.
+Residencies are required, with 2 credit hours being awarded for each residency.
+Residency takes place on the Virginia Beach Campus for four days (Monday - Thursday).